 How do I request a spot in the Peer Tutoring Program?

 Students who would like to be matched with a peer tutor for a 100 or 200 level course must first complete the ASC’s Peer Tutoring Request Form.
 A link to the form will be available on this page after the drop/add period is complete at the start of the fall and spring semesters.
 Students who are successfully matched with a tutor with be placed in the program to receive a weekly 1-hour tutoring session (with the same tutor at a regular appointment time) for the specific course throughout the semester.
 (Fall and spring semesters only.)

-FALL 2017 PEER TUTORING PROGRAM (serving many 100-200 level courses): To request a spot in the fall program, complete the PEER TUTOR REQUEST FORM which will be available starting August 30th (after the drop/add period ends).
-The last day to submit a request for a spot in the Fall 2017 program is November 9th at 5:00 p.m.
-After this deadline, the fall program will be closed to new participants.
+SPRING 2018 PEER TUTORING PROGRAM (serving many 100-200 level courses): To request a spot in the spring program, complete the PEER TUTOR REQUEST FORM which will be available here starting January 19th (after the drop/add period ends).
+The last day to submit a request for a spot in the Spring 2018 program is April 9th at 5:00 p.m.
+After this deadline, the spring program will be closed to new participants.

-PRE-ENGINEERING & ENGINEERING STUDENTS ONLY: If you are seeking a tutor for a math (calculus and above), physics, or engineering course, you need to complete the Fall 2017 Hesse Center Academic Support Form to be connected to tutoring in the Hesse Learning Resource Center in the College of Engineering.
+PRE-ENGINEERING & ENGINEERING STUDENTS ONLY: If you are seeking a tutor for a math (calculus and above), physics, or engineering course, you need to complete the Spring 2018 Hesse Center Academic Support Form to be connected to tutoring in the Hesse Learning Resource Center in the College of Engineering.

 Who are the peer tutors?